Chandrayaan-1: Lunar water discovery

 On 18 November 2008, the Moon Impact Probe was released from Chandrayaan-1 at a height of 100 km.
-During its 25-minute descent, Chandra's Altitudinal Composition Explorer (CHACE) recorded evidence of water in 650 mass spectra readings gathered during this time.
+During its 25 minute descent, Chandra's Altitudinal Composition Explorer (CHACE) recorded evidence of water in 650 mass spectra readings gathered during this time.
 On 24 September 2009 Science journal reported that the NASA Instrument Moon Mineralogy Mapper (M3) on Chandrayaan-1 had detected water ice on the Moon.
 But, on 25 September 2009, ISRO announced that the MIP, another instrument on board Chandrayaan-1, had discovered water on the Moon just before impact and had discovered it 3 months before NASA's M3.
 The announcement of this discovery was not made until NASA confirmed it.

 M3 detected absorption features near 2.8–3.0 μm on the surface of the Moon.
-For silicate bodies, such features are typically attributed to hydroxyl- and/or water-bearing materials.
+For silicate bodies, such features are typically attributed to hydroxyl- and/or water bearing materials.
 On the Moon, the feature is seen as a widely distributed absorption that appears strongest at cooler high latitudes and at several fresh feldspathic craters.
 The general lack of correlation of this feature in sunlit M3 data with neutron spectrometer H abundance data suggests that the formation and retention of OH and H2O is an ongoing surficial process.
 OH/H2O production processes may feed polar cold traps and make the lunar regolith a candidate source of volatiles for human exploration.

-The Moon Mineralogy Mapper (M3), an imaging spectrometer, was one of the 11 instruments on board Chandrayaan-I that came to a premature end on 28 August 2009.
+The Moon Mineralogy Mapper (M3), an imaging spectrometer, came to a premature end on 28 August 2009.
 M3 was aimed at providing the first mineral map of the entire lunar surface.
 M3 data were reanalyzed years later and revealed "the most definitive proof to date" of the presence of water in shaded regions of craters near the Moon's north and south poles.

 Lunar scientists had discussed the possibility of water repositories for decades.
 They are now increasingly "confident that the decades-long debate is over" a report says.
 "The Moon, in fact, has water in all sorts of places; not just locked up in minerals, but scattered throughout the broken-up surface, and, potentially, in blocks or sheets of ice at depth."
 The results from the Chandrayaan mission are also "offering a wide array of watery signals."